 I built the instruments in an unexpected way, questioning also the way we expect things to be, not only the people.
 I choose to be inspired by the masterpiece of someone I consider to be one of the greatest contemporary composers, Music for 18 Musicians by Steve Reich.
 In fact I dedicate the work to him, but the work is not the music, nor the instruments, but the fact that I do something I’m not expected to do.

 As in Reich’s composition, pulse and breathing allude to time and life.
-The concert starts when a stethoscope with a built in microphone makes my heart to play live on the speakers, as a metronome in the initial part of the work, which is divided into eight sections: pulse, breathing, growth, torment, chaos, harmony, breathing and pulse; drawing an endless circle across being alive, growing and the torment caused by the feeling that growth generates even more questions.
+The concert begins with a stethoscope with a built in microphone in my chest and my heart beats sounding live on the speakers, making metronome in the initial part of the work, which is divided into eight sections: pulse, breathing, growth, torment, chaos, harmony, breathing and pulse; drawing an endless circle across being alive, growing and the torment caused by the feeling that growth generates even more questions.

 music for 18 things is full of significant elements in my life along the last decades.
 My expectations, my frustrations and achievements on what I have been doing, what I do and what I still want to do; questioning what we are, with more and more questions each second.